udexon/Phosway/EMYL_Instagram_PhosGraph.md

 Just describe how Phosway components replicate list of MAGAF, Twitter etc.

-- Need more factors to conclude how EMYL Phosway will change FSR1 to FSR2.
+- Need more factors to conclude how EMYL Phosway will change FSR1 to FSR2: Just use Phosway to clone MAGAF!!

+How might one make use of the data in PhosGraph?

+Just like GNU projects started by cloning Unix, Phosway just needs to clone MAGAF.

+Explain costs later.
+First explain relations of phos modules and how do they clone magaf.
+2 aspects: 1. final aim is to clone MAGAF.
+2. how to execute modules of Phosway in sequence?

+We already win, because of our zero costs and more efficient profit sharing scheme via PhosPay.

+A to Z
+- A = Start from Online tipping (EMYL Instagram Social Networks).
+- Z = So main activity is clone MAGAF.

+:: N4 explaining why CLONING ... not that bad ... every section needs ONLY ONE EXPRESSIVE LEADING paragraph that reads natural to readers, to convey the contents of that section.
+The rest of the section are either subsections (list of paragraphs, not expressive), or expansion from the LEADING paragraph.
+The a complete article is made up of sections.
+A section is a list of expressive (leading) paragraph plus non-expressive paragraphs.

+Cloning MAGAF is not rocket science.
+There are enough free software programmers to do so.
+They only need PhosPay so that their efforts can be directed, instead of Brownian random direction at the moment.

+:: 1 2 3 4 are 4 different layers of OSI, from low to high.

 ### Stages of Development

-The timelines of development of various Phosway modules are decribed below:
+Having understood the overall structure of Phosway, the timelines of development of various Phosway modules are decribed below:

 1. User A1 adds location information F1 for Instagrammer IG1.